hemsmalli5/test/README.md

          In term of Generes Feartures, we use One - hot encoding method to covert text infomation to numerics information.

+## 3rd segment deliverable:

+1. Description of data preprocessing:

+      In order to analysis generes, we used one-hot encoding technical algorithm to split the generes into numerical variables.
+      We split the average rating into two main groups: high and low.
+Afterwards, the data is splitted into training and testing datasets by 2/8 ratios.
+      Then, we scale the datasets ad we want all training sets as well  as testing set are in standard scale.

+2. Description of feature engineering and the feature selection, including their decisionmaking process.

+      same with 2nd segment, initially we plan to test the ML model with encoding "director" column to see the difference in accuracy.
+         However, during the process, we found that encoding the Directors column will create over 40, 511 new columns, which takes an extremely long time to complete.
+         If the Directors column is encoded (40, 511 columns) it will take an extremely long time to split.
+         If the Director column is not encoded, it will need to be dropped as you cannot standardize non-numerical values.
+         After long team group discussion, we decided to drop "Director" features, instead, to use "generes" features to figure out customers preference.
+         In term of Generes Feartures, we use One - hot encoding method to covert text infomation to numerics information.

+3. Description of how data was split into training and testing sets.

+         Same with 2nd segement, As we work with datasets, a machine learning algorithm works in two stages.
+In thsi analysis,

+         we chose to split the data around 20% - 80% between testing and training stages.
+Under supervised learning, we split a dataset

+         into a training data and test data in ML.
+The code test_size = 0.2 suggests that the test data should be 20% of the datasets

+         and the rest should be training data.

 Presentation:

 Tableau Dashboard